 Finland is famous for being good at winter sports, and the sport in the country is of course ice hockey.
 Mikkeli has very succesful teams in both ice hockey and bandy, and games are organised throughout the winter season.
 In summertime, the biggest sports events are the trotting races, and the largest of those races is the St. Michel trotting race, which is also the biggest annual event in Mikkeli.
 Come and see yourself what all the bustle is about!

 Open air dances are an exclusively Finnish phenomenon.
 Summer nights are the best time to head for a dance pavilion and have a try on classical dances such as valse, tango, foxtrot and Finnish humppa, as well as rock 'n swing dances, such as jive or boogie.
 Almost every town or village has their own dance pavilion, so you can try it wherever you're staying.
-Another great music event in Mikkeli is the Mikkeli Music Festival, also known as the Gergiev Festival.
-It takes place in late June or early July, and features almost a full week of concerts by St. Petersburg's famous Mariinsky Theater's orchestra.
-Local bands have gigs in pubs and bars around the year, so do go and check them out, and if you want to experience a wilder atmosphere, join the Jurassic Rock festival in early august in Kenkävero's fields.
+Another great music event in Mikkeli is the Mikkeli Music Festival.
+It features almost a full week of concerts by international top soloists, ensembles and orchestras.
+Local bands have gigs in pubs and bars around the year, so do go and check them out.